 The different positions of the body also have an effect upon the work the energy is doing.
 While standing, for example, the polarity between the crown of the head and the Earth is as great as it can be in regards to the human frame; this is when a lot of energy can be gathered and pumped through the body.
 When doing sitting work and meditation, the poles of the crown and the ground are much closer together so that’s when a lot more refining and tuning work gets done – the smaller, less flashy stuff that ends up yielding incredible results.
 If the person is lying down however, the polarity between crown and ground is virtually nonexistent so the work being done is mostly going to be relaxation and breathing.

 Qigong is a world treasure and its versatility is borne-out by the longevity of its existence as well as the myriad publications, videos, and practitioner-led events that can be found the world over that pertain to Qigong.
 From basic relaxation practices to high-level spiritual development, this gentle art can be practiced and modified for practically any need or desire.

 Sifu John Cosma of Stella Luna will be leading a workshop, Wudang 5 Animal Qigong, on Saturday, May 27th, from 12:00 to 1:00 pm at the Stella Luna Counseling & Wellness center.
 If you’re interested in energy work, martial arts, or heath and wellness, this event is a great cross-cultural happening that you don’t want to miss for its experiential education impact.

 John has a Bachelors in Communication from Cleveland State University and has made a career in child and adolescent mental health, working in residential, community, and day treatment settings in a variety of roles.
-He also has a rich work history which includes retail, performance, fitness, and construction.
+He has also spent over 24 years training in Chinese Internal Arts, most of that time he has also been instructing.
+On top of all this, John has a rich work history which includes retail, performance, fitness, and construction.